codetricity/theta_bloc_chop/README.md

-# BLoC and chopper example
+# RICOH THETA BLoC and chopper example

-Using cubits to manage state and chopper to get data from a RICOH THETA camera.
+Use cubits to manage state and chopper to get data from a RICOH THETA camera.

 ![screenshot](readme_assets/screenshot_2021_12_15.png)